novemberwu/novemberwu.github.io/docs/ds/fxRateLab2.md

 ```

 {: .note }
->Please use the following code to archieve read line by line
+>Please use the following code to  read line by line

 ```java
 // define the scanner to source the input from the file